John A. Gowan

 Charges arise naturally from the process of

-are created from light, each member of the pair carries
+pairs are created from light, each member of the pair

-various charges which function to ensure instant and
+carries various charges which function to ensure instant

-the pair was created.
-Since light itself carries no charges,
+which the pair was created.
+Since light itself carries no

-it can only create particle pairs whose charges balance,
+charges, it can only create particle pairs whose charges

-cancel, or neutralize each other, summing to zero.
-The
+balance, cancel, or neutralize each other, summing to

 Initially, all massive elementary particles are created in particle-antiparticle pairs, with equal but opposite electric charges (among others) summing to zero.
 Opposite electric charges attract each other powerfully, and at long range, allowing any particles carrying them to find each other anywhere in space and recombine, hence motivating an annihilation reaction which returns their bound energy to light, conserving the symmetry of the free energy which created them.
 Since photons, or light quanta, are the field vectors (force carriers) of electric charge, we see light actively protecting its own symmetry in matter-antimatter annihilation reactions, through the forces generated by electric charge.
 Finally, because the electrical annihilations of virtual particles are caused by photons traveling at velocity c, virtual particles are created and destroyed within the Heisenberg time limit imposed upon virtual reality.
 Virtual particles do not live long enough to exist in "real" time, and hence they also, like the light which created them, cannot produce a gravitational field.
 (Virtual particle pairs which may be interpreted as associated with a particle's "observed mass" are, in such a case, obviously participating members in a local system of bound energy, and therefore are exceptions to this rule, which is strictly true only for massless non-local photons in free flight.)